 Revand Chini / Rheum Emodi plant is used in the treatment of gastrointestinal infections, respiratory infections, and liver and skin infections.
 Rheum Emodi stalks can be cooked or eaten raw, some people dip raw stalks in sugar to remove some of the tartness.

-What are the Benefits of Revand Chini / Rheum Emodi?
+What are the Health Benefits of Revand Chini / Rheum Emodi?

 The Rheum Emodi is pungent and bitter in taste, it increases secretion and discharge of urine and has hot potency.
 It has laxative, antipyretic, astringent, purgative, hemostatic, cathartic, anthelmintic, anticancer, antioxidant, anti-inflammatory, antimicrobial, antifungal, anti-diabetic, and antiulcer properties.